-The use of illegal drugs and/or the improper use of animal health products or foreign substances will not be tolerated in the Washington State 4-H Youth Development Program.
-Extension personnel, 4-H volunteers, families, youth and fair/show officials have a legal and moral obligation not to misuse these products.
+The use of illegal drugs and/or the improper use of animal health products or foreign substances will not be tolerated in the Washington State Grange youth fairs program.
+Extension personnel, Grange volunteers, families, youth and fair/show officials have a legal and moral obligation not to misuse these products.
 We have the responsibility to tell others not to use these substances and to report those who do use any illegal substance.